patchlevel/event-sourcing/docs/pages/subscription.md

 !!! tip

     You can perfectly use it in development or testing.
     Especially in combination with the `CatchUpSubscriptionEngine` and `ThrowOnErrorSubscriptionEngine` decorators.
+    Do note that, if you use this, you still need to make sure subscriptions are set up and booted.
+    Otherwise, subscriptions will only be processed on subsequent requests.

 ## Usage